Consumers Control

 Karafka::Web.enable!

-Opting out of commanding is recommended for environments where direct consumer manipulation via the Web UI is either not needed or could pose a risk to the stability or security of Kafka operations.
+Opting out of commanding is recommended for environments where direct consumer manipulation via the Web UI is either unnecessary or could pose a risk to the stability or security of Kafka operations.
 This configuration adjustment is particularly relevant in tightly controlled environments where changes to consumer behavior should be managed through more rigorous operational workflows.

 Controls and Commands

-The commanding functionality within the Karafka Pro Web UI is organized into two distinct tabs: "Controls" and "Commands."
+The commanding functionality within the Web UI is organized into two distinct tabs: "Controls" and "Commands."
 These tabs provide a centralized interface for managing consumer processes, making it easier for administrators to perform and track administrative actions directly from the Web UI.

 Commands issued through the Web UI are retained in Kafka for a default period of 7 days.
 After this duration, these commands are automatically removed from the system.
 This automatic cleanup helps manage the storage and maintain efficiency within Kafka without manual intervention.